-Class meets in 0119 Flint Class time: Monday, periods 6-8, 12:50-3:50, with a 15 min break
+Class meets in 2333 Turlington Class time: Wednesday, periods 5-7, 11:45-2:45, with a 15 min break

-Contact information: Prof. Connie Mulligan 409 Genetics Institute (352) 273-8092 cmulligan@ufl.edu Office hours: Monday, 10:30-12:30 in B119 Turlington, or by appointment in 409 Genetics Institute
+Contact information: Prof. Connie Mulligan 409 Genetics Institute (352) 273-8092 cmulligan@ufl.edu Office hours: Wednesday, 9:30 - 11:30 in B119 Turlington, or by appointment in 409 Genetics Institute

 Course summary: This course will examine the molecular genetics of disease in humans.
 The completion of the human genome sequence, the availability of high-throughput, 'next-generation' sequencing platforms, and public databases of genetic variants have greatly accelerated the discovery of genes involved in disease, leading to breakthroughs in diagnosis and treatment.
 We will discuss a range of genetic disorders from single-gene recessive defects (e.g. myotonic dystrophy and alpha 1-antitrypsin deficiency) to complex diseases (e.g. diabetes and Alzheimer's).
-Methods to isolate genes involved in disease (e.g. whole genome scans and linkage disequilibrium), genetic testing, and types of treatment (e.g. gene therapy) will be discussed.
+We will discuss the methods used to isolate genes involved in disease (e.g. whole genome scans and linkage disequilibrium) as well as genetic testing and types of diagnosis and treatment (e.g. microarrays and gene therapy).
+Other topics such as pharmacogenomics and epigenetics will be discussed.
 We will also discuss the ethical, legal and social issues associated with genetic investigation of human health and disease.